XanaduAI/flamingpy/.github/pull_request_template.md

 ## Related Github issues

-< Explicitly, link any corresponding issue and update the status of the relevant GitHub issue here; otherwise, mark N/A below. >
+< Explicitly, link any related issue and update the status of the relevant GitHub issue here; otherwise, mark N/A below. >
 - [ ] Not Applicable

 ## Checklist and integration statements

-- [ ] My Python and C++ codes follow the coding and commenting styles of this project as indicated by existing files.
-Specifically, the changes conform to given `black`, `docformatter` and `pylint` configurations.
+[ ] My Python and C++ codes follow this project's coding and commenting styles as indicated by existing files.
+Precisely, the changes conform to given `black`, `docformatter` and `pylint` configurations.
-- [ ] I have performed a self-review of these changes, checked my code (including for [codefactor](https://www.codefactor.io/repository/github/xanaduai/flamingpy/branches) compliance), and corrected misspellings to the best of my capacity.
+- [ ] I have performed a self-review of these changes, and checked my code (including for [codefactor](https://www.codefactor.io/repository/github/xanaduai/flamingpy/branches) compliance), and corrected misspellings to the best of my capacity.
 I have synced this branch with others as required.
 - [ ] I have added context for corresponding changes in documentation and [`README.md`](README.md) as needed.
-- [ ] I have added new workflow CI tests for corresponding changes, ensuring codecoverage 95% or better, and these pass locally for me.
+- [ ] I have added new workflow CI tests for corresponding changes, ensuring codecoverage is 95% or better, and these pass locally for me.
 - [ ] I have updated [`CHANGELOG.md`](.github/CHANGELOG.md) following the template.
 I recognize that the developers may revisit [`CHANGELOG.md`](.github/CHANGELOG.md) and the versioning, and create a Special Release including my changes.